-The study was conducted in schools of Alerek Sub-county, Abim District, Uganda.
+The study was conducted in schools of Rukiri Ibanda, District; Uganda.
+It is allocated in Eastern Uganda.

 3.4.
 Research instruments.

 The study utilized research-devised tools/instruments which were self-administered questionnaires to collect data.
 This was done in order to avoid losing some information and also saving time for data analysis and presentation.
 A set of questionnaires via students and teachers were given out for responses.
 The researcher also used unstructured interview while interviewing parents this also saved time and provided detailed information.